Epigenetics of neurodegenerative diseases: Amyotrophic lateral sclerosis (ALS)

-Amyotrophic Lateral Sclerosis (ALS), also known as Lou Gehrig's disease, is a motor neuron disease that involves neurogeneration.
+Amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig's disease, is a motor neuron disease that involves neurodegeneration.
 All skeletal muscles in the body are controlled by motor neurons that communicate signals from the brain to the muscle through a neuromuscular junction.
 When the motor neurons degenerate, the muscles no longer receive signals from the brain and begin to waste away.
 ALS is characterized by stiff muscles, muscle twitching, and progressive muscle weakness from muscle wasting.
 The parts of the body affected by early symptoms of ALS depend on which motor neurons in the body are damaged first, usually the limbs.
 As the disease progresses most patients are unable to walk or use their arms and eventually develop difficulty speaking, swallowing and breathing.
 Most patients retain cognitive function and sensory neurons are generally unaffected.
 Patients are often diagnosed after the age of 40 and the median survival time from onset to death is around 3–4 years.
 In the final stages, patients can lose voluntary control of eye muscles and often die of respiratory failure or pneumonia as a result of degeneration of the motor neurons and muscles required for breathing.
 Currently there is no cure for ALS, only treatments that may prolong life.